DeViL303/MultiServer3-NautilusFork/README.md

 - **BAR Secure:** An encrypted version of BAR used in conjunction with SHA1 in the TSS in some of the earlier pre-sharc versions of Home.
 - **SDAT:** Similar to BAR but augmented with an NPD encryption layer.
 - **SDAT SHARC:** A secure archive format introduced in version 1.82 to combat hacking and piracy.
 These are both encrypted with NPD key, and with content server key found in the TSS.
 - **CORE SHARC:** First introduced in version 1.82+, this format secures local COREDATA sharc files within the client package.
-These are encrypted with a local key that is built into 1.82+ Retail EBOOTS.
+These are encrypted with a local key that is built into 1.82+ Retail EBOOTS (Also Online Debug aka QA EBOOTs).
 - **Config SHARC:** Employed for encrypting online mode configuration files that are transmitted to clients upon initial connection.
 These are encrypted with the content server key but no NPD layer.

 #### Rename for CDN